roberddd/batchgenie_landing-page/docs/index.md

         - Custom: Import any map and connect it to your chosen input via a dropdown menu.
 Supports packed textures.
     - Automatically sets up all necessary nodes, including color space adjustments and other configurations for a smooth workflow without manual intervention.
 This includes detecting normal map format and adding conversion nodes if needed, as well as auto-detecting the alpha channel from the Albedo texture to use its alpha channel if available.
     - Supports all combinations of Normal, Bump & Displacement maps.
-    - Flexibly adjust the strength of Normal, Bump, Displacement, and Ambient Occlusion maps during import with the added convenience of bulk updates afterwards if needed.
+    - Flexibly adjust the strength of Normal, Bump, Displacement, Ambient Occlusion and Cavity maps during import with the added convenience of bulk updates afterwards if needed.
     - Logic adept at deciphering complex texture naming conventions and avoiding duplicates of similar maps such as Roughness & Gloss.
     - Ability to designate a custom node-group to substitute the Principled BSDF shader in imported materials, enabling precise material customization during the import process.
     - Custom Input Socket Attributes: This feature enables you to define attributes for any input socket on the main shader of imported textures.
 You can assign specific colors or values, or utilize randomly generated values as required, including both whole numbers and decimals.
 This can be particularly useful for populating 'Seed' sockets.